mohanzalake/MarkovModel/README.md

 # MarkovModel
-A tool to build a first order markov model
+A tool to build a first order markov model given a sequence of PoS tags.